What is the difference between moissanite vs diamond?

 The good news is that whether you prefer a moissanite or diamond engagement ring, you can buy both online.

-Whether you choose to go for a diamond ring or a moissanite ring, your engagement ring is going to turn out beautiful, and be something that you will be able to look at and treasure for the rest of your life.
+You could choose to go for a small diamond ring or a large 3 carat moissanite ring, your engagement ring is going to turn out beautiful and be something that you will be able to look at and treasure for the rest of your life.